 A vaginal ring pessary is a device inserted into the vagina to hold the prolapse back.
 It works by holding the vaginal walls in place.
 Ring pessaries are usually made of latex (rubber) or silicone and come in different shapes and sizes.

-The pessary may need to be removed and replaced every few months, usually by a health professional.
+The pessary may need to be removed and replaced every four to six months.

 - passing a small amount of urine when you cough, sneeze or exercise (stress incontinence)

 - interference with having sex, although most women can have intercourse without any problems

 - an imbalance of the usual bacteria found in your vagina (bacterial vaginosis)

 These side effects can usually be treated.

 Surgery may be an option for treating a prolapse if it's felt the possible benefits outweigh the risks.

 Surgery for pelvic organ prolapse is relatively common.
 It's estimated that 1 in 10 women will have surgery for prolapse by the time they're 80 years old.

 One of the main surgical treatments for pelvic organ prolapse involves improving support for the pelvic organs.

 This may involve stitching prolapsed organs back into place and supporting the existing tissues to make them stronger.